Aerodynamic Modeling

 Wake Zones N/1/2/3 in [Revolutions/Timesteps]: This setting controls the length of the different wake zones.
 The length is either counted in rotor revolutions or in timesteps, depending on the setting (Count Wake Length In).
 Each wake zone has a successively coarser discretization (depending on the Wake Zones Factor settings) to reduce the total number of free wake elements and thereby to speed up the simulation.

-Wake Zones 1/2/3 factor: These (integer) factors control by how much the wake is coarsenend in between the different wake zones.
-A factor of 4 means that when transitioning from one zone to the next 4 wake elements are replaced by a single wake element to coarsen the wake resolution (see :numref:fig-wakezones`.png`).
+Streamwise Factor 1/2/3: These (integer) factors control by how much the wake is coarsened in the streamwise direction in between the different wake zones.
+A factor of 2 means that when transitioning from one zone to the next 2 trailing wake elements are merged into a single wake element to coarsen the wake resolution (see Fig. 97).

 Vortex Modelling